- Where can I find IT support?

 You can also find details of who your Personal Tutor is and their contact details via your Student Hub.

-If you do not hear anything two weeks after term has started, please contact the Senior Personal Tutor for your School or the Dean for Student Support email@example.com.
+If you do not hear anything two weeks after term has started, please contact the Senior Personal Tutor for your School or email@example.com.

 - What is the Personal Tutor System?